Faecis/password_generator/README.md

 # Password Generator

-A simple and secure password generator using entropy-supplying system calls.
+A simple and secure password generator written in C.
 This tool generates random passwords using entropy from system calls, allowing you to customize the character set and output options.

 ## Features